eslamdyab21/AMRs-in-Warehouse-Systems/Graduation-Project-Documentation/Embedded/MCAL-core-peripheral-drivers@12.md

 - Independent enable pin and software set flag for each external interrupt.
 - software and hardware priority support.

-## Each interrupt has a set of basic configurations through NVIC such as:
+## We have 6 functions in this driver
-- Enable interrupt.
+1. Enable interrupt.
-- Disable interrupt.
+2. Disable interrupt.
-- Set pending flag.
+3. Set pending flag.
+	- Set the interrupt flag by software.
+	- Used for debugging and testing.
-- Clear pending flag.
+4. Clear pending flag.
-- Active status.
+5. Active status.
 	- To see if the interrupt is excuting or not.
-- Priority level.
+6. Priority level.
 	- Group priority and sub priority.
 	- SCB core peripheral defines 4 bits of priority classifications.

 # 2. System Tick (SYSTICK)
+### This peripheral provides:
-This peripheral is a timer only mode (count down only), it has 2 clocks: `AHB` or `AHB\8` depending on the processor clock.
+- Timer only mode (count down only).
+- 2 clocks: `AHB` or `AHB\8` depending on the processor clock.

 ## We have 7 functions in this driver
 1. Initialization function